Fractured Magic: Chapter Thirteen

 “That’s not what I asked.
 Last time—”

 “Don’t remind me,” Roman interrupted.
-His voice was sharp, cutting about the rushing water like a blade.
+His voice was harsh, cutting above the rushing water like a blade.
 He laughed, then, as if to soften it.
 “Don’t worry, Ivey.
 This time will be different.”

 Ivey nodded.
 “Then all that’s left is to find you a way up.”

 Roman's secrets deepen even further!
 What do you think about this upcoming mission of theirs?
-Do you think it'll go smoothly?
-Do you think it'll be successful?
+Think it'll go smoothly?

 Discussion